Puppy Grooming 101: Introducing Brushing And Bathing

 1. Convenience: DIY grooming allows you to schedule grooming sessions according to your own availability and your puppy's needs.

-2. experience: Grooming your puppy at home provides an opportunity for you to bond and strengthen your relationship.
+2. Bonding experience: Grooming your puppy at home provides an opportunity for you to bond and strengthen your relationship.

 However, there are some challenges to be aware of: